-Irrespective of the notification to the Competition Authority under the Competition Act, the acquisition or strengthening of a qualified shareholding in an insurance company must be notified to the Instituto de Seguros de Portugal ("Portuguese Insurance Institute") under Decree-Law 94-B/98, of 17 April 1998 (as amended), which may oppose the operation if it considers that a prudent management of the merged entity cannot be ensured.
-Similarly, the acquisition or strengthening of a qualified shareholding in a credit institution must be notified to the Banco de Portugal, the Portuguese Central Bank and banking regulator (see Decree-Law 298/92, of 31 December 1992, as amended).
-It should also be noted that Credit institutions are prevented from holding more than 25 per cent of the voting rights in a commercial company for one or more periods totalling 3 years.
+The acquisition or strengthening of a qualified shareholding (20%, 33% or 50%) in an insurance company must be notified to the Instituto de Seguros de Portugal ("Portuguese Insurance Institute") under Decree-Law 94-B/98, of 17 April 1998 (as amended), which may oppose the operation if it considers that a prudent management of the merged entity cannot be ensured.
+Similarly, the acquisition or strengthening of a qualified shareholding (5%, 10%, 20%, 33% or 50%) in a credit institution must be notified to and approved by the Banco de Portugal, the Portuguese Central Bank and banking regulator (see Decree-Law 298/92, of 31 December 1992, as amended).
+It should also be noted that credit institutions are prevented from holding more than 25 per cent of the voting rights in a commercial company for one or more periods totalling 3 years.